 Give him the stories of people who struggled and overcame, those who started well but gave up, and those who didn’t even put forth the effort.
 As long as the consequences of those actions are included in the narrative, you will be feeding your child’s Will with those living examples.

-2. Strengthen It
+2. Exercise It

 The second way to strengthen the Will is to exercise it.
 And just as with any exercise routine, start small and gradually build up to the more difficult level.
 It doesn’t matter the age of the person, if he is not used to making hard choices and willing himself to follow through on them, you need to start with making small choices.
 Keep it short and not too difficult.